duckietown/book-opmanual-duckiebot/src/setup/setup_account/docker_accounts.md

 * First check the troubleshooting guide below.
-* If you run into any issues that can't be solved using the troubleshooting section, join the Duckietown community on StackOverflow and Slack following the instructions below and search for previous solutions.
+* If you run into any issues that can't be solved using the troubleshooting section, join the Duckietown community on StackOverflow and Slack, following the instructions below, and search for previous solutions.

 You can join the